-Wi-Fi is the best invention since bread.
-Not just sliced bread, bread itself.
-But, much like Taylor Swift in Blank Space, sometimes the forces of interfering signals, weirdly reinforced concrete and distance can make Wi-Fi a nightmare instead of a daydream.
-But, the good news is that there are a lot of potential ways around this that don’t involve you resorting to running dozens of metres of ethernet cable everywhere.
+Without sounding dramatic, wi-fi is the best invention since bread.
+Not just sliced bread but the actual bread itself.
+Unfortunately though, the forces of interfering signals, weirdly reinforced concrete and distance can make Wi-Fi a nightmare.
+The good news, however, is that there are many potential ways around it that don’t involve you having to running dozens of metres of ethernet cable everywhere.

 A Mesh Wi-Fi Network

 Using something like TP-Link’s Deco Mesh system, Linksys’ Velop, or Google’s Nest Wi-Fi gives you a fairly even distribution of network around your place, as long as you’re able to space then evenly and there isn’t something too weird going on.

 Instead of using Wi-Fi extenders to bring the signal from the router down the chain, using overlapping networks and reducing the speed pretty significantly, mesh is all part of the same network and reduces the amount of speed and signal that’s lost.